We've put together the answers to some of the most common questions from our international community.

 Will St Mary’s refund international deposit payments if students are unable to start their course due to COVID-19?

 In the light of the current COVID-19 pandemic, an applicant who pays a tuition fee deposit on or before 31st August 2020 is entitled to a full refund of that deposit if he/she cannot come to study in the UK, and take their place at St Mary's, as a consequence of the COVID-19 pandemic.
 The refund request must be submitted in writing before 30th September 2020.
 This full refund entitlement excludes students that breach UKVI regulations.
-Details of refunds requested for reasons other than COVID-19 can be found here.
+Details of refunds requested for reasons other than COVID-19 can be found in the student funding section of this website.

 I’m worried that I may not be able to meet my deposit deadline.
 Is there any flexibility?